Structured Communications offers VoIP solutions with flexible options across Sussex, Surrey and the UK.

-When the Call Flow Control is enabled (green button), all incoming calls will be directed to the standard IVR (or extension 200 if no IVR is present).
+- When call flow control is enabled, (green button) incoming calls will be directed to the IVR extension, or extension 200 is no IVR is available.

-When Call Flow Control is disabled (red button), all incoming calls will be directed to an IVR which alerts the caller that the office is closed.
+- When the feature is disabled, (red button) an incoming call will be directed to an IVR to tell the caller the office is closed.

-This IVR message should explain to the user that they may press 1 to leave a message with reception or call back during regular business hours.
+- The IVR message should contain an explanation that the user may press 1 to leave a message or to call back during normal business hours.

 Music on Hold

-This feature is useful for IVR’s and call queues as incoming calls can be directed to an entire department with ease.
-This can also be useful if you wish to contact a group of phones internally (technical support agents).
-It is as simple as assigning those phones to a ring group (such as 601), and dialling it from any system phone.
+This feature is useful for IVR’s (Interactive voice responses) and call queues as incoming calls can be directed to an entire department.
+It’s also useful if you want to contact a group of phones internally, such as support agents.
+It is as easy as assigning those phones to a ring group (such as 201), and dialling it from any phone on the system.

 When a call reaches a users voicemail, the caller is prompted to leave a message after a pre-recorded (or automated) message.
-Additional options can be set to route calls should they reach a users voicemail (see VMX Locater for more information).
+Additional options can be set to route calls should they reach a users voicemail.

 Voicemail to Email